marcduiker/marcduiker-dev/src/posts/2026/2026-06-28-starting-with-codeberg.md

 # Getting Started with Codeberg

 **TLDR:** Do you also want to reduce your dependency on non-EU-based tech platforms?
 Start with a free and open source Git provider!
-Sign up for Codeberg, create a new empty repo and push your code from an existing GitHub clone to it.
+Sign up for Codeberg, create a new empty repo and push your code from an existing GitHub clone to mirror it.

 ## Introduction